The adventure continues…

 Maybe as I turtle walk towards the day that I can finally escape -40 degree weather in winter and misquote infested summers, the boss and co-workers are secretly celebrating?

 Maybe no one wants to hear my opinions?
 It is quite possible that my quest to streamline, simplify, and make things easier wasn’t worth the effort.
-Maybe my ideas were not good ones?
-Admittedly- that is a hard one to accept!
+Maybe my ideas weren’t that insightful?
+That is a difficult one to accept!

 I am guilty of this charge.

 In my ignorance, I didn’t properly appreciate the work others had done before me.
-Of course, it wasn’t the way that I would have done things.
+Of course, it wasn’t how I would have done things.
 Of course, I probably wouldn’t have made the same decisions.
 It wasn’t my job.
-Why did I think that I needed to question what others had done before me?
-Was it so difficult for me to just accept and acknowledge that they did what they could with what they had?
+Why did I think I needed to question what others had done before me?
+Was it difficult for me to accept and acknowledge that they did what they could with what they had?

 Why was I so damn competitive?